ameaaira00/AttendanceQRScanner/README.md

 - **Dyno Management**: Before deploying the site, I needed to configure dyno settings.
 I opted to use basic dynos to avoid additional costs.
 The dyno type can be toggled as needed for scaling.

+- **Data Persistence Issue**: Every time I deployed the application using `git push heroku main`, the SQLite database was refreshed, which cleared out existing data, including scanned participants and signed-up attendees.
+This may indicate that for applications requiring persistent data, using a database service compatible with Heroku or configuring data persistence strategies is crucial.

 ## Installation